Tyrfing

+Description

+As described in its legends, Tyrfing wasthe keenest of all blades; every time it was drawn a light shone from it like a ray of the sun.
+It could never be held unsheathed without being the death of a man, and it had always to be sheathed with blood still warm upon it.
+There was no living thing, neither man nor beast, that could live to see another day if it were wounded by Tyrfing, whether the wound were big or little; never had it failed in a stroke or been stayed before it plunged into the earth, and the man who bore it in battle would always be victorious, if blows were struck with it.
+Certain stories seem to imply that Tyrfing is capable of deicide, as shown when King Heidrek recognizes the god Odin in a disguise and strikes at him, forcing Odin to transform into a hawk to escape the blow.

+The Tyrfing Cycle

 Svafrlami was the king of Gardariki, and Odin's grandson.
 He managed to trap the dwarfs Dvalinn and Durinn when they had left the rock where they dwelt.
 Then he forced them to forge a sword with a golden hilt that would never miss a stroke, would never rust and would cut through stone and iron as easily as through clothes.

 The dwarfs made the sword, and it shone and gleamed like fire.
 However, in revenge they cursed it so that it would kill a man every time it was drawn and that it would be the cause of three great evils.
 They finally cursed it so that it would also kill Svafrlami himself.

-When Svafrlami heard the curses he tried to slay Dvalinn, but the dwarf disappeared into the rock and the sword was driven deep into it, though missing its intended victim.
+When Svafrlami heard the curses he tried to slay Dvalinn, but the dwarf disappeared into the rock and though the sword was driven deep into it, it missed its intended victim.

+Svafrlami wielded the sword and achieved many victories with it, until he faced the berserker Arngrim.
+When he struck at Arngrim, he cut through his opponent's shield, burying the sword in the ground.
+Arngrim then cut off the king's hand, took the sword and killed Svafrlami with it, accomplishing the dwarfs' curse.

-Svafrlami was killed by the berserker Arngrim, who took the sword in his turn.
-After Arngrim, it was worn by Angantyr and his eleven brothers.
-They were all slain at Samsø, by the Swedish champion Hjalmar, and his Norwegian sworn brother Orvar-Odd; but Hjalmar, being wounded by Tyrfing (its first evil deed), has only time to sing his death-song before he dies, and asks Orvar-Odd to bring his body to his beloved Ingeborg, daughter of Yngvi, at Uppsala.
+Arngrim took Svafrlami's daughter as his wife and had a son Angantyr and eleven other brothers.
+He passed the sword to Angantyr.
+Later, Angantyr wished to marry Ingeborg, daughter of Yngvi.
+However, Yngvi said Ingeborg should choose who she would marry, and she chose the Swedish champion Hjalmar.
+In a rage, Angantyr challenged him to a duel.
+Angantyr and his brothers were thus all slain at Samsø by Hjalmar and his Norwegian sworn brother Orvar-Odd; but Hjalmar, being wounded by Tyrfing, has only time to sing his death-song before he dies, and asks Orvar-Odd to bring his body to his beloved back at Uppsala.
+Ingeborg fell down dead at the sight, and so Tyrfing completed its first evil deed.